Car Carpet Stain Removal: Shampooing Guide

 Allow the entire carpet to dry completely.
 Examine the fibers to determine if any areas need additional treatment and then repeat the process where necessary.
 You now have a clean car carpet that smells good too, all without the use of harsh chemicals and odors free!

 Spills and mishaps are bound to happen inside your car, but you can do several things to minimize the damage.
 First, you can apply a coating of Kevlar to the carpet fibers once they are dry.
-Our Kevlar kit will provide protection not only for your carpet but also for your upholstery and other interior and exterior surfaces.
+Our Ceramic kit will provide protection not only for your carpet but also for your upholstery and other interior and exterior surfaces.
 With a coating of Kevlar, stains will wipe off more easily while also making future cleanings easier.

-Nevertheless, you shouldn't rely solely on Kevlar to keep your carpet and mats looking like new.
 Follow these tips to minimize any damage that may occur:

 Check our Guide for Odor Removal Inside car cabin